marionbonin/marionbonin/README.md

 ## Hello 👋

-I'm Marion, a Paris-based 28-yo web developer with UX/UI Design background and international work experience.
+I'm Marion, a Paris-based 29-yo web developer with UX/UI Design background and international work experience.
-I am currently working as a full-stack developer (Django/React) at BureauxLocaux.
+I am currently working as a full-stack developer (Django/React) at BureauxLocaux (now part of CoStar Group).

 ## Technologies